Adelaide Hills Kids' Food Trail

 Main Street, Hahndorf

 The village of Hahndorf rates a special mention here because it's home to some food experiences the kids are sure to love.
 Hahndorf Sweets and Humbugs are traditional lolly shops with incredible ranges, from locally made fudge to sweets from around the world.
 They are also popular with adults seeking out their childhood favourites!
-Ye Olde Icecreamery is another option to tempt your sweet tooth and always popular with the kids.
-And if a meal is in order, Hahndorf's family-friendly pubs fit the bill with their fun atmospheres and traditional German fare.
+Visit The FruChocs Shop for a full range of Menz chocolates and confectionery at factory prices.
+There are a couple of ice creameries to tempt your sweet tooth.
+If a meal is in order, Hahndorf's family-friendly pubs fit the bill with their fun atmospheres and traditional German fare.

 Steamroller Park, Stirling, Adelaide Hills